An iterative method for the solution of Laplace-like equations in high and very high space dimensions: The iterative procedure

 and after the transition to the limit value $\mu=0$ as

 In the limit case, therefore, the method acts only on the angular part of the error.
-Nevertheless, by Theorem~\ref{thm5.1} the iterates converge to the solution.
+Nevertheless, by Theorem~\ref{thm4.1} the iterates converge to the solution.
 To clarify the underlying effects, we prove this once again in a different form.

-\begin{theorem} If the solution $U$ lies in the Barron space $\B_s(\mathbb{R}^n)$, $s\geq 0$, this also holds for the iterates $U_k$ implicitly given by \rmref{eq5.15}.
-The norm \rmref{eq2.15} of the iteration error then tends to zero for suitably chosen polynomials $P_k$ as $k$ goes to infinity. \end{theorem}
+\begin{theorem} If the solution $U$ possesses a finite norm $\|U\|_s$, this also holds for the iterates $U_k$ implicitly given by \rmref{eq4.18}.
+The norm \rmref{eq2.17} of the iteration error then tends to zero for suitably chosen polynomials $P_k$ as $k$ goes to infinity. \end{theorem}

 \begin{proof} In radial-angular representation, the iteration error is given by

 where the integrable function $\phi:S^{n-1}\to\mathbb{R}$ is defined by the expression

 To prove the convergence of the iterates $U_k$ to the solution $U$, we again consider the polynomials $P_k(t)=(1-\vartheta t)^k$ with $\vartheta=1/\|T^t\|^2$.
 For $\eta\in S^{n-1}$, it is